 I came to love Germany quite by accident.
 A school friend’s family spoke German at home, and every time I visited them, I wished I knew what they were chatting about.
 So, I chose to study German at university and spent a year living in Germany, where I discovered a country filled with diverse traditions, storybook town centers, and adventures for every season.
 To my surprise, after all the times I’ve returned to visit, it was winter that really charmed me.
 Think of narrow, snow-dusted lanes between colorful houses, of the sound of crackling fireplaces inside jolly beer halls, of clutching a bag of warm chestnuts from street sellers while shopping for festive knickknacks.
 All of these sum up Germany in winter for me.

-When it comes to adventures, there’s a lot more to be experienced here than the usual loop around the Christmas markets.
+When it comes to winter activities, there's a lot more to be experienced here than the usual loop around the Christmas markets.

 Koblenz, located right on the two rivers’ confluence approx. 60 mi (96km) northwest of Frankfurt, is a great base to explore these two wine regions.
 When in town, I often head up the hill to Ehrenbreitstein Fortress for the best view of the city below, as well as the surrounding valleys and vineyards.